Discover our latest AI-powered innovations around faster payments, smarter workflows, and real-time visibility.Learn more →

 You don’t need to be a compliance expert to build a great business.
 In fact, it’s probably fair to suppose that most of the people creating today’s most innovative digital products don’t have a background in financial compliance or fraud prevention.
 This doesn’t mean, however, that robust compliance can be an afterthought.
 Building a compliance program is an essential part of building products to move money.

 Since compliance can be complex, let’s explore the issue at a high-level.
-This journal will address eight key questions for companies seeking to establish and manage compliance, identify and prevent fraud, and protect their business for the long term.
+This journal will address seven key questions for companies seeking to establish and manage compliance, identify and prevent fraud, and protect their business for the long term.

 1. What Is a Compliance Program?